marbetschar/marco.betschart.name/blog/2021-07-25-a-month-full-of-elementary-mail.md

 ### Edit draft

 Saving drafts is fine to avoid data loss.
-However, they are even more useful if they can be edited again.
-This feature is exactly what [my Pull Request #626](https://github.com/elementary/mail/pull/626) is going to add.
-Its not quite done yet, but its nearly there!
+However, drafts are even more useful if they can be edited again.
+This feature is exactly what [my pull request #626](https://github.com/elementary/mail/pull/626) is going to add.
+Its not quite there yet, but its nearly done!

 ### Online Accounts: Verify credentials

-There is one more thing: The mail account setup in `System Settings > Online Accounts` does now [verify your IMAP/SMTP credentials before they got saved](https://github.com/elementary/switchboard-plug-onlineaccounts/pull/189).
-Once the setup is sucessful, you can be sure the mail account actually works in elementary Mail.
-This fixes a bunch of issues where users did not see any mails - even though the Online Accounts setup (wrongly) indicated it was sucessful.
+And there is one more thing: The mail account setup in `System Settings > Online Accounts` now does [verify your IMAP/SMTP credentials _before_ they got stored](https://github.com/elementary/switchboard-plug-onlineaccounts/pull/189).
+So now you can be sure the mail account works correctly in elementary Mail, once the setup in Online Accounts is sucessful.
+This fixes a bunch of issues where users did not see any mails at all - even though Online Accounts (wrongly) claimed everything is fine.